futureoceanslab/Fisheries-Resilience-Index/README.md

     - data/Requirements.csv
     - data/Readiness.csv
     - data/Vulnerability.csv
- - process_indicators: this script produces ecological, socioeconomic and insititutional factors from the corresponding indicators.
+ - process_indicators.R: this script produces ecological, socioeconomic and insititutional factors from the corresponding indicators.
 Also, creates tables for "SI 2.
 INDICATORS AND FACTORS"

 ## Instructions

-First run preprocess.R to compute data/final_index.csv.
+First run process_indicators.R to compute factors from indicators and get tables for "SI 2.
+INDICATORS AND FACTORS", then preprocess.R to compute data/final_index.csv.
 Then run all the figure scripts to generate the figures and tables in Figures and Tables.

 ## Notes